Swing Kids (1993 film): Plot

 Peter, who has a job delivering books, is asked to spy on his boss, whom the Nazis suspect is working against the Reich.
 In HJ school, the boys are encouraged to spy on their friends and families.
 Thomas accuses his father of insulting Hitler, hoping to cause trouble for him, but is unnerved when the Nazis come to his home and take his father away.
 His subsequent attempts to resume his friendship with Peter and persuade him to collaborate with the Nazis are tinged with fear.

-Arvid, who is working at a jazz club, refuses to play a German song, lashing out at the club's patrons for being blind to the Nazi agenda.
+Arvid overcomes his injury and is able to play music again.
+However, while working at a jazz club, he refuses to play a German song, lashing out at the club's patrons for being blind to the Nazi agenda.
 Peter is sympathetic but Thomas loudly argues the Nazi side.
 Peter angrily proclaims Thomas to be a "fucking Nazi" and storms off.
-After he is badly beaten by Nazis, leaving him struggling to play the guitar, Arvid realizes there is nothing for him in Germany and dies by suicide.
+Blacklisted from playing in clubs, Arvid realizes there is nothing for him in Germany and dies by suicide.

 As Thomas begins to believe fully in Nazi ideology, Peter feels as though there is no hope for him.
-Peter, disenchanted with how his life is coming apart, dresses up and goes to a swing club which is scheduled to be raided by members of the Hitlerjugend.
+Peter, disenchanted with how his life is coming apart, dresses up and goes to a swing club which is scheduled to be raided by members of the HJ.
 As Thomas begins assaulting the club's patrons he attacks Peter; however, during the fight Peter is able to reach Thomas.
 Thomas begs Peter to run away but Peter won't.
-Willie Müller is there and as Peter is driven away by the police, he loudly screams "Swing Heil!" over and over again, proud that his brother stood up for being a swing kid.
+As Peter is driven away by the police, his younger brother Willi loudly shouts "Swing Heil!" over and over again, proud that his brother stood up for being a swing kid.

+Epilogue text reveals that a second generation of Swing Kids lived to see the Nazis defeated.